MicrosoftDocs/power-automate-docs/articles/minit/edge-conditional-filter.md

 ---
 title: Edge conditional filter
-description: Learn how to use the edge conditional filter in minit.
+description: Learn how to use the edge conditional filter in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm